ttwag/P7_Good_Morning/README.md

 ![Figure1](./Figure1.png)

+## Installation
+Simply clone the repository or download the zip file.

 ## How to Use This Program?
 ### Execution
 To use this program to send the quote to a desired email address, you would need